Our Mandate at Transition Guelph

 Transition recognizes the fundamental importance of building resilience, that is, the capacity of our businesses, communities and settlements to deal as well as possible with shocks and disruption.
 Transition initiatives commit to building resilience across a wide range of areas (food, economics, energy etc) and also on a range of scales (from the local to the national) as seems appropriate – and to setting them within an overall context of the need to do all we can to ensure whole-planet environmental resilience.

 The challenges we face are not just caused by a mistake in our technologies but are a direct result of our world view and belief system.
 The impact of the information about the state of our planet can generate fear and grief – which may underlie the state of denial that many people are caught in.
 Psychological models (for example, addictions models and models for behavioural change) can help us understand what is really happening and avoid unconscious processes that can sabotage change.

 This principle also honours the fact that Transition thrives because it enables and supports people to do what they are passionate about, what they feel called to do, and to contribute their unique talents and gifts to the creation of more resilient communities.

-This final principle enshrines the idea that the intention of the Transition model is not to centralise or control decision making, but rather to work with everyone so that it is practiced at the most appropriate, practical and empowering level, and in such a way that it models the ability of natural systems to self organise.
+Self-organization and decision making at the appropriate level.
+This final principle enshrines the idea that the intention of the Transition model is not to centralize or control decision making, but rather to work with everyone so that it is practiced at the most appropriate, practical and empowering level, and in such a way that it models the ability of natural systems to self-organize.